 Snow capped Kilimanjaro is the highest point in Africa at 5,895 metres, and one of the world's largest free standing mountains accessible to walkers.
 Kilimanjaro is located in northern Tanzania, only 190 miles from Nairobi.

 Absolute Africa ensures our guides and porters receive a fair wage and are proud to work with our Chief Guide, Samson Lauwo, the grandson of the famous Yohani Kinyala Lauwo, 'Mzee Lauwo', who led Hans Meyer, the first European to summit Kilimanjaro in 1889.
 Samson is our consultant and man on the ground in Moshi to ensure all aspects of the trek run smoothly.
 Samson often will if not trekking on the mountain meet you personally on arrival with a friendly smile.

-Absolute Africa ensures that anyone who climbs with us is covered for their entire trek by membership with First Air Responder, who operate specialist medical evacuation with advanced life support ambulances, paramedics and air rescue.
-This service is complimentary to your travel insurance.
-For further details go to www.firstairresponder.com
+Absolute Africa ensures that anyone who climbs with us is covered for their entire trek with AMREF, who operate specialist medical evacuation with advanced life support ambulances, paramedics and air rescue.
+This service is additional and does not replace your travel insurance.
+For further details go to http://flydoc.org/

 Video of climbing kilimanjaro for the Christchurch earthquake charity appeal set up by Chris Flack kilimamjaronz and organised by Absolute Africa.
 2011 The Rongai route 6 days.
 And the commemorative book.

 |Our Kilimanjaro treks

 We can head out every day, whilst there are also set departure dates.